zedif/julia-introduction/episodes/05-modules.md

 println(vlength([3]))
 ```

-All this shows that each module has its own namespace, but we can import names
-directly or with a new name from module one into another.
+All this shows that each module has its own namespace, but we can import names directly or with a new name from other modules.

 We can force users to always use our `length` prefixed by the module name
 `OurVectors` by not exporting it.
 It is still accessible, but it can no longer
 be imported by name or brought into another namespace via `using`.

-The difference between `using` and `import` is that, by default, `using` makes
-the module itself and all exported names available in the using module
-namespace, wheres `import` only makes the module available.
-Then `using` can be
+The difference between `using` and `import` is that, by default, `using` make the module itself and all exported names available in the importing namespace, whereas `import` only makes the module available.
-modified to only import specific names (including the module itself) and
-`import` can be modified to import additional names.
-In both cases the imported
+From these defaults, `using` can be modified to only import specific names (including the module itself) and `import` can be modified to import additional names.
-entities can be renamed using the keyword `as`.
+In both cases the imported entities can be renamed using the keyword `as`.

 ## Bare modules and standard modules

-Whenever we create a module, the modules `Core` and `Base` are automatically
-contained as if imported with `using`.
-If a module is declared with the
+Whenever we create a module, the modules `Core` and `Base` are automatically contained as if imported with the `using` keyword.
-`baremodule` keyword instead, they are not contained.
+If a module is declared with the `baremodule` keyword instead, they are not contained.

-In addition to `Core` and `Base` a Julia distribution comes with further
-standard modules that do not have to be installed explicitly; among them `Test`.
+In addition to `Core` and `Base` a Julia distribution comes with further standard modules; among them `Test`.
 In addition, `Base` has several submodules, e.g. `Base.Threads`.

-`Main` is the top level module of the REPL.
+`Main` is the top level module of a Julia process.